Skip to content

 style.max_bars row cap Integer Maximum number of visible rows before truncation.

-style.labels_hidden left label visibility true or false Set true to hide labels beside the bars (default: false).
+style.spark_bar.label.visible left label visibility true or false Set false to hide labels beside the bars (default: true).

-style.counts_hidden right count visibility true or false Set true to hide right-side numeric counts (default: false).
+style.spark_bar.count.visible right count visibility true or false Set false to hide right-side numeric counts (default: true).